-- Installed solid wall insulation, in pre-war properties. mostly financed through external funding. - Installed cavity wall insulation, mostly financed by external funding. - Installed A or B rated gas combination boilers. - Installed solar panels on 1000 properties, estimating a current reduction of between £100 £200 in household's yearly energy costs. - Installed solar panels at Rivermead House that have reduced resident's communal area electricity costs. - Provided all Derby Homes properties with gas supplies, with the exception of Rivermead House where we will be installing Air to Water Airsource heat pumps during 2017/18 to reduce resident's energy costs. - Installed efficient gas combination boilers at properties, where new gas supplies have been installed.
-We have assisted residents in having meters installed and how to use the new systems.

-- Fitted all properties with UPVC double-glazing since the late 1980s. - Started a programme to replace all old, timber doors with high security composite doors by 2019. - Improved loft insulation in our properties over the last five years, by securing external funding.
+- Installed solid wall insulation, in pre-war properties, mostly financed through external funding. - Installed cavity wall insulation, mostly financed by external funding. - Installed A or B rated gas combination boilers. - Installed solar panels on 1000 properties, estimating a current reduction of between £100 £200 in household's yearly energy costs. - Installed solar panels at Rivermead House that have reduced resident's communal area electricity costs. - Provided all Derby Homes properties with gas supplies, with the exception of Rivermead House where we have installed air source heat pumps during 2017/18. - Fitted all properties with UPVC double-glazing since the late 1980s. - Started a programme to replace all old, timber doors with high security composite doors by 2022. - Improved loft insulation in our properties over the last five years, by securing external funding. .